Health in Sri Lanka

 Sri Lanka scores higher than the regional average in healthcare having a high life expectancy and a lower maternal and infant death rate than its neighbors.
 In 2018 life expectancy was 72.1 for men and 78.5 for women ranking the country 70th in the world.

+The Human Rights Measurement Initiative finds that Sri Lanka is fulfilling 86.7% of what it should be fulfilling for the right to health based on its level of income.

 Diet

 Sri Lankans eat a variety of foods that can form a wholesome and healthy diet.
 The long history of vegetarianism on the island has led to a variety of vegetable dishes, while a long-standing commitment to using natural sweeteners such as kithul (treacle) means Sri Lanka has avoided the issues related to the overuse of sugar in diets.
 A substantial use of fish, instead of other meats, has also increased the healthiness of the Sri Lankan diet.

 While Sri Lankans tend to eat food that should achieve a healthy diet, the manner in which they casually choose how much food to eat often results in diet-related health problems.

 The diet can often contain too much carbohydrates, due to a cultural preference for finding rice and other staples appetizing, increasing the chance of diabetes, while disproportionately leaving out vegetable-based side dishes, and often completely leaving out dairy-based dishes.
 An overuse of oil and coconut oil has also been identified as a cause of diet-related problems.